 Let me offer a practical suggestion.
-Use your church directory to pray for one another, a couple of pages a day.
+Use your church directory to pray for one another.
+Take a page a day, or two.
 When you come across the name of a person you haven't seen in a while, or someone with a special need that burdens you, then pray for them and think of how the Lord might want to use you to spur on that person.